 Address: The Barrister’s Book Chamber, The Courtyard, Dale Road, Matlock DE4 3LT

-Hours: The shop is now trialling opening Thursday to Saturday 11am to 3pm.
-You can buy vouchers and book bundles via their Etsy shop.
+Hours: The shop is closed but you can buy vouchers and book bundles via their Etsy shop.
+They also have a Bookshop.org list.

 Parking: There are Pay & Display car parks near to the station just around the corner and further down Dale Road